VibeCoder01/OneTap-Time/README.md

 - **Data Portability:** Export all your activities and categories to a JSON file for backup, or import them back into the app at any time.
 - **Collapsible UI:** All sections except the main timer are collapsible, allowing you to maintain a clean and focused workspace.

+## Data Persistence

+Your data is automatically saved to your browser's local storage.
+This means all your activities, categories, and even a running timer are preserved between sessions.
+You can close your browser and come back later to find everything exactly as you left it.

 ## How to Use

 1.  **Start Tracking:** Simply press the "Start Timer" button to begin a new activity.